TheKingEagle/RMSoftware.ModularBot/doc/Core-Commands/permissions.md

 * You may not register a new permission entity with higher access levels.
 * You may not modify the default administrator permission set.
 * By default, no other bot will be able to communicate with ModularBOT.
 You must register the bot into the permission system.
 In the event the other bot has a role with a registered access level, it will still be unable to communicate with your ModularBOT instance.
+* When the bot instance is configured  to run in "Mass-deployment mode", the instance will automatically assign `CommandManager` to all roles with the `Manage Server` permission set. **Please keep in mind:** If you are a guild owner without a server management role, you will not be able to manage commands, unless you are also the bot owner.